 Phentermine: America’s Favorite Weight Loss Prescription

 Phentermine is a stimulant-based appetite suppressant prescribed for the short-term treatment of obesity [1].
 It’s used in combination with behavioral changes – such as eating a healthier diet and exercising regularly – to promote weight loss.
 Even as the #1 prescription weight loss pill in America, however, there’s still a lot of confusion about these diet pills and how they work [2].
-Here we break down what you need to know about phentermine: history, dosage, how it works, side effects, risks and potential results.

 What is phentermine used for?